 Having deferred the opening coin toss, the Commodores received the ball to open the second half.
 In three plays, they progressed only two yards, and the Longhorns took back over possession.
 A methodical 11-play, 50-yard drive down the field resulted in a Texas field goal after an uncharacteristic Ewers sack and two incomplete passes ended the drive prematurely.

-Vanderbilt’s offense took over at the Texas 38-yard line, where they initially proved incapable of making any headway.
+Vanderbilt’s offense took over at Texas’ 38-yard line, where they initially proved incapable of making any headway.
 Two incompletions and a three-yard Pavia keeper set up fourth-and-seven, which the Commodores converted via a defensive pass interference.
 Pavia, rolling to his right, then found tight end Cole Spence for a 12-yard completion that set up first-and-goal.
 Two more Pavia keepers and an incomplete pass set up fourth down once more, this time at the three-yard line.

 Vanderbilt’s defense got off to a hot start by catching Blue behind the line of scrimmage for a one-yard loss on first down.
-After a short pass set up third-and-medium, the Longhorns converted, ending Vanderbilt’s hopes of a quick possession.
-Texas continued to march down the field until being confronted with a third-and-one at the Vanderbilt 45-yard line.
+After a short pass set up third-and-medium, but the Longhorns converted, ending Vanderbilt’s hopes of a quick possession.
+Texas marched down the field until being confronted with a third-and-one at the Vanderbilt 45-yard line.
 Quintrevion Wisner easily broke through the line-to-gain, but a holding penalty forced the Longhorns to repeat the down.
 On the second attempt, Khordae Sydnor brought Ewers down in a quickly-collapsing pocket, forcing a punt out of Texas.

 Vanderbilt kept the ball on the ground for the first four plays of the drive, slowly advancing down the field.
 Faced with third-and-seven, the Commodores were finally forced to put the ball in the air, with Pavia finding Alexander for a loss of a yard.
 With the ball on the Texas 49 and 10:02 left on the clock, the Commodores opted to punt on fourth-and-eight rather than risk giving the Longhorns prime field position.

-A Stowers snag off an over-thrown Pavia ball gave the Commodores a first down on their second play of the drive, but Vanderbilt failed to convert again when faced with third-and-five.
+A Stowers snag off an over-thrown Pavia ball gave the Commodores a first down on their second play of the drive, but they failed to convert once again when faced with third-and-five.
 With 5:51 left in the game, staring down a fourth-and-two, Vanderbilt opted to go for it.
 Pavia dropped back and, seeing nobody open, threw the ball up in a prayer of a heave.
 Texas’ Liona Lefau came up with the ball at the Vanderbilt 35-yard line, ending the Commodores’ last best hope at winning the game.

 Now just needing to milk the clock and secure at least a field goal, the Longhorns took their operation to the ground, pounding the rock against the Commodores.
 Texas ran the clock down to two minutes before kicking a 23-yard field goal, putting them up 27-17.

-“That’s a well coached team,” Lea said.
+“That’s a well-coached team,” Lea said.
 “That’s a good team.
 That’s a talented team.
 They’re going to make it hard.”

 Vanderbilt Football now looks ahead to a road trip at Auburn on Saturday, Nov.
 2. The game will kick off at 11:45 a.m.
 CDT.